spohlson/cof-coding-exercise/README.md

 2. Clone repository
 3. Update src/main/resources/application.yml file:
     * Insert Quandl's api key
-    * Change the server port if you wish it to not run on 8080
+    * Change the server port if you wish to run on a different port than 8080

     ```
     spring: